Is The Ap Gov Exam Online

 Equity and Accessibility

 Ensuring equity and accessibility is a key concern for the College Board.
-The organization is committed to providing accommodations for students with disabilities and ensuring that all students have access to the resources they need to succeed on the AP Government exam.
+In practice, the organization is committed to providing accommodations for students with disabilities and ensuring that all students have access to the resources they need to succeed on the AP Government exam.
 These accommodations may include extended time, preferential seating, and the use of assistive technology.

 Impact of Technology on AP Exams